bengfarrell/rgf-blog/content/blog/2010-10-05-social-media-supper-club-at-davids-dumpling-and-noodle-bar.md

 ![](http://www.thegourmez.com/gourmez/photos/davidsdumplings04.JPG)</div>

 As for libations, I tried the Kikusui sake, which was a tad sweet, really good, and tasted of caramel and orange water.
 The beer drinkers all enjoyed the Great Divide Samurai rice ale.
 No full bar for the present at least.
-As for food, nearly all of us opted to try a few of the appetizers ($2.50–$6.00), noodle plates ($5.50–$9.00), and “Quick Stir” dishes ($10)---stir-fry is so passé---rather than the entrees ($16) to see if the dumplings and noodles were worthy of claiming the restaurant’s name.
+As for food, nearly all of us opted to try a few of the appetizers ($2.50–$6.00), noodle plates ($5.50–$9.00), and “Quick Stir” dishes ($10)—stir-fry is so passé—rather than the entrees ($16) to see if the dumplings and noodles were worthy of claiming the restaurant’s name.
 The small plates, soups, and apps are a great deal, especially the noodles that were plenty large enough to be a full meal on their own.

 For dumplings, the crispy, spicy ones were declared the hands-down winners.
 I didn’t try them, but their sauce was especially exclaimed over.
 My dumplings came by way of a chinese greens, dumplings, and noodle soup.